MicrosoftDocs/entra-docs/docs/includes/conditional-access-policy-sign-in-risk.md

 For organizations that adopt [passwordless authentication methods](/entra/identity/authentication/howto-authentication-passwordless-deployment) make the following changes:

+#### Update your passwordless sign-in risk policy

 1. Under **Users**:
    1. **Include**, select **Users and groups** and target your passwordless users.
 1. Under **Select the sign-in risk level this policy will apply to**, select **High**.
 1. Under **Access controls** > **Block** access for passwordless users.
-1. Require administrator [investigation and remediation](/entra/id-protection/howto-identity-protection-investigate-risk) of any risk.
-1. Unblock the user.

 > [!TIP]
 > You might need to have two policies for a period of time while deploying passwordless methods.
 > - One that allows self-remediation for those not using passwordless methods.
 > - Another that blocks passwordless users at high risk.

+#### Remediate and unblock passwordless sign-in risk

+1. Require administrator [investigation and remediation](/entra/id-protection/howto-identity-protection-investigate-risk) of any risk.
+1. Unblock the user.